NateG3040/3040-A1/README.md

 2. Relate these steps described above to the to the general principles of current Technical Writing, as explained in Andrew Etter's book Modern Technical Writing

-## Prerequisites: This should include a resume formatted in Markdown
+## Prerequisites:
-Include a link to a good Markdown tutorial under "More Resources."
-You do not need to explain how to use Markdown.
+- A resume created/formatted using [markdown](https://www.markdownguide.org/basic-syntax/).
 ## Instructions, including animated gif

  - How do I create the repo ?